slavistan/dotfiles/README.md

-When using the shell function's name `$0` in the help reply the master script substitutes the `__install_`-prefix such that the proper usage command is displayed when invoking `./install.zsh --list-modules`.
-For the example above the relevant output is as follows:
+When using the shell function's name `$0` in the help reply the master script substitutes the `__install_`-prefix such that the proper usage command is displayed when listing all available modules.
+For the example above the relevant output of `./install.zsh --list-modules` is as follows:

 ```
 funkymodule